Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Biography Section

 \section{Biography Section}

-\begin{IEEEbiography}[{ }]{Nora Gourmelon} received the B.Sc. and M.Sc. degrees (passed with distinction) in computer science from Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Erlangen, Germany, in 2019 and 2020, respectively, where she is currently pursuing the Ph.D. degree in computer science with the Pattern Recognition Laboratory.
-She joined the Pattern Recognition Laboratory, FAU, in 2020, and is part of the International Doctorate Program ``Measuring and Modeling Mountain glaciers and ice caps in a Changing ClimAte (M3OCCA).''
-She was honored as AI Newcomer 2023 in the field of natural and life sciences by the German Association of Computer Science.
-Her main research interests include applications of AI on topics related to sustainability and natural sciences. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Nora Gourmelon} received her B.Sc. and M.Sc. in computer science from Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
+She is pursuing a Ph.D. at the Pattern Recognition Laboratory (PRL), focusing on AI for sustainability and natural sciences.
+In 2023, she was honored as AI Newcomer by the German Association of Computer Science. \end{IEEEbiographynophoto}

-\begin{IEEEbiography}[{ }]{Konrad Heidler} (Student Member, IEEE) received the Bachelor's degree in Mathematics, the Master's degree in Mathematics in Data Science, and the doctorate in engineering (Dr.-Ing.) from Technical University of Munich (TUM), Munich, Germany, in 2017, 2020, and 2024, respectively.
-He is currently a postdoctoral researcher at TUM, where he is leading the working group for Visual Learning and Reasoning at the Chair for Data Science in Earth Observation.
-His current research work focuses on the application of deep learning in polar regions. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Konrad Heidler} received his Dr.-Ing. from Technical University of Munich in 2024.
+He is a postdoctoral researcher leading the Visual Learning and Reasoning group, focusing on deep learning in polar regions. \end{IEEEbiographynophoto}

-\begin{IEEEbiography}[{ }]{Erik Loebel} received the Bachelor's degree in Geodesy and Geoinformation and the Master's degree in Geodesy from Technische Universität Dresden (TU Dresden), Germany, in 2016, and 2019, respectively.
-Since 2020, he is pursuing a PhD degree at the Chair of Geodetic Earth System Research, TU Dresden.
-His reseach interests include remote sensing and earth observation, machine learning, signal processing and time series analysis, with a special focus on the cryosphere and polar regions.
-His current research aims at developing and applying deep learning methods for monitoring glacier changes in Greenland. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Erik Loebel} is pursuing a Ph.D. at Technische Universität Dresden, focusing on remote sensing and machine learning.
+His work develops deep learning methods to monitor glacier changes in Greenland. \end{IEEEbiographynophoto}

-\begin{IEEEbiography}[{ }]{Daniel Cheng} received his B.Sc., M.Sc., and Ph.D. in computer science from the University of California, Irvine.
-His Ph.D. work focused on the automatic extraction of glacial features, for use in modeling frameworks such as the Ice-sheet and Sea-level System Model.
-His interests involve applying such machine learning methods to the processing of remote sensing data products, as well as the use of such data to model aspects of the earth's climate.
-He is currently pursuing these interests as a postdoc at the Jet Propulsion Laboratory, where his work focuses on the state estimation of the Antarctic Ice Sheet, using ISSM to provide controls on ocean models at the ice-ocean interface. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Daniel Cheng} received his Ph.D. in computer science from University of California, focusing on machine learning for glacial feature extraction.
+He is now a postdoc at Jet Propulsion Laboratory, working on Antarctic Ice Sheet state estimation using ISSM. \end{IEEEbiographynophoto}

-\begin{IEEEbiography}[{ }]{Julian Klink} received the B.Sc. degree in computer science from Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Erlangen, Germany in 2022 and is currently pursuing the M.Sc. degree in computer science with the Pattern Recognition Laboratory, FAU. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Julian Klink} earned his M.Sc. in computer science at FAU's PRL in 2025. \end{IEEEbiographynophoto}